fouzdertech/business-suite-doc/hrm/payroll-processing.md

-# Payroll Processing in CloudOnex Business Suite
+# Payroll Processing in FouzderIT Business Suite

 The Payroll Processing module helps you manage employee compensation efficiently and accurately while maintaining compliance with tax and regulatory requirements.